 Let’s face it.
 Your company needs a robust communications system to operate.
 Most businesses still rely on a customer being able to pick up the phone and talk to someone live.
 The choices you make about your telephony systems can have a meaningful impact on your revenue, employee productivity, and future growth.
-What are the options?
-This article looks at the basics of IP Trunking, Session Initiation Protocol (SIP) trunking, and Primary Rate Interface (PRI).
+So what are the options?

 What is SIP trunking?

-SIP trunking is also a VoIP technology based on session initiation protocol (SIP).
-SIP is a type of communications protocol that enables multimedia communications.
-In this model – the business is buying raw connectivity.
+SIP trunking is a VoIP technology based on Session Initiation Protocol (SIP).
+SIP trunking is a hosted cloud service that allows users to communicate via voice, video, chat, or other methods over the internet.
+In this model, the business buys raw connectivity.
 The SIP trunk would likely connect into an onsite IP PBX to deliver advanced voice services.

 - SIP trunking uses a VoIP line to initiate and end calls, but it also supports a variety of other transmissions, including SMS messages, video conferencing, and data transmissions.
 For companies prioritizing unified communications, SIP trunking provides the right technology.

 - You only pay for the number of SIP trunking channels you need, when you need them.
 If you need 23 channels, you pay for 23 channels.
 If you need 28, then you pay for 28.
 This flexibility could lower costs by up to 30 – 40 percent when compared with PRI trunking and integration with other communications tools.

 Organizations that choose SIP trunking vs. a PRI need to be sure they have the necessary bandwidth, as well as sufficient network security.
 The quality of your communications matter, so choosing a vendor to help with SIP trunking should include considerations for these factors.